mjrotter4445/MechaCar_Statistical_Analysis/README.md

 Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 The statistical study design has the following:
+-  *MechaCar_mpg.csv*

-        A metric to be tested is mentioned
+-  A metric to be tested is mentioned
-        A null hypothesis or an alternative hypothesis is described A statistical test is described to test the hypothesis This study would involve collecting data on MechaCar and its comparable models across several different manufacturers over the last 3 years.
+-   A null hypothesis or an alternative hypothesis is described
+-   A statistical test is described to test the hypothesis
+-   This study would involve collecting data on MechaCar and its comparable models across several different manufacturers over the last 3 years.

 What are the competitions' comparable models,
 Which cars will MechaCar be competing with head-to-head? which cars will be included in the study?